thanpolas/kansas-express/README.md

 var kansasConsume = require('kansas-express/consume');

 // initialize kansas
-var api = kansas();
+exports.kansas = kansas();

-// initialize Consume Middleware var consume = kansasConsume(api);
+// initialize Consume Middleware var consume = kansasConsume(exports.kansas);

 // add to any route
 app.get('/api/clients', consume.use());
 app.get('/api/clients', theAppLogicHandler);
 ```

-The Consume Middleware will check that the API Token is properly set in the request Headers, it exists and it has available units to consume.
-The remaining usage units will be propagated on the response Headers.
+The Consume Middleware will check that the API Token is properly set in the request Headers.
+If it exists and it has available units to consume, then the API call will be allowed and the remaining usage units will be propagated on the response Headers.

 ### Configuring the Consume Middleware